 - The U.S. Department of Agriculture's Food Safety and Inspection Service (FSIS) provides information on requirements for exporting meat, poultry, and processed egg products.

 - The United States Department of Agriculture Global Agriculture Information Network (GAIN) provides information related to trade in agricultural products.
 The Food and Agricultural Import Regulations and Standards Reports (FAIRS) contain useful information about certification requirements for various food products.

-Industry may request a “Certificate to a Foreign Government” through the CFSAN Export Certification Application and Tracking System (CFSAN eCATS).
-CFSAN eCATS provides a lot of flexibility in terms of the product and shipment information that may be included on a certificate.
-Please see below for a list of data elements that CFIA requires on the certificate and for instructions on how to provide this information in CFSAN eCATs.
+Industry may request a CFG by submitting an online application in the CFSAN Export Certification Application and Tracking System (CFSAN eCATS).
+Please visit Online Applications for Export Certificates for Food for a link to CFSAN eCATS and general instructions for submitting an application.
+Please see below for a list of certification data elements required by CFIA and instructions on how to provide this information in CFSAN eCATS.

 - Product Name: This is a required field in the Product Details section of the CFSAN eCATS application and will always be printed on the certificate.
 Applicants are required to indicate whether products intended for export to Canada contain bovine-, porcine-, or poultry-derived ingredients.

 - Type of Packaging: Applicants should provide this information in the Product Details section of the application and select this field as one of the headers to be printed on the certificate.
 The information required for this field will vary depending on the type of product.
 CFIA has provided the following examples as to what they expect to see in this field: 12 cans per box, 12 x 16oz/pouch per carton, 20 liter pail.